Eleanor of Aquitaine

-The most eligible woman in Europe
+The Most Eligible Woman in Europe

 Queen of England

+In 1154, Henry became King Henry II of England.
+Eleanor bore him eight children, and played a very active role in government for almost two decades.
 However, her relationship with Henry was strained, partly due to his neglect of their children.
-Eleanor returned to Aquitaine with two of her sons, Richard and Geoffrey.
+Eleanor returned to Aquitaine in about 1168 with two of their sons, Richard and Geoffrey.

-Revolt and imprisonment
+Revolt and Imprisonment

 During her long imprisonment she saw little of her children, but they remained close to her.
-When Richard succeeded to the throne in 1189, one of his first acts was to release Eleanor and grant her powers to dispose of English affairs.
+When Richard succeeded to the throne in 1189 as Richard I, one of his first acts was to release Eleanor and grant her powers over English political affairs.

 Women who made history